HewlettPackard/hpe3par_pstoolkit/README.md

 ## Features of HPE 3PAR PowerShell Toolkit

-HPE 3PAR StoreServ Storage PowerShell Toolkit v2.2 works with PowerShell v3.0 and later, upto PowerShell v5.1.
+The latest HPE 3PAR StoreServ Storage PowerShell Toolkit works with PowerShell v3.0 and later, upto PowerShell v5.1.

 It can be used in following two ways: